The Enchanted Forest Story

 ABOUT THE CREATOR

-Roger Tofte, born in 1930 in Chipawa Falls, Wisconsin, moved to Astoria, Oregon when he was 5 years old.
+Roger Tofte, born in 1930 in Chippewa Falls, Wisconsin, moved to Astoria, Oregon when he was 5 years old.
 In his Junior year in high school, he moved to Silverton, Oregon where he graduated from Silverton High School.
 Roger then spent time in the Navy during the Korean War.
 After the war, he married Mavis Bjorke in 1954 and had a little jewelry store for about a year in Camas, Washington.
 Making no money in the jewelry business and with the birth of his first child, Roger took a steady job with the Oregon State Highway Department as a draftsman and artist.

 Ten years later, in the 60's, Roger, now the father of four young children, realized there was very little for a family to see and do together in Salem.
 He formulated the idea for a theme park where he could use his creative talents and though he had very little time or money to make his dream a reality, he persisted anyway.
 He purchased the original 20 acres of land off Interstate 5 for four thousand dollars, in monthly payments of fifty dollars and began construction in 1964, one bag of cement at a time.
 He repaired watches in his spare time to help finance his project and worked on building the park after work and on weekends.
 The Tofte's own backyard became filled with storybook figures and small buildings as Roger also used every spare second at home to work on his dream.